-Fred Glynn is a councilman at the Hamilton County Council, representing District 1, which includes nearly all of Carmel and the western edge of Fishers since 2014.
+Fred Glynn is a Councilman at the Hamilton County Council, representing District 1, and currently a candidate for State Representative.
 He is also a leader in business, finance, and community service.
 As a businessman, he has over 15 years of success in selling and managing businesses involved in the banking, insurance, and mortgage industries.

 As a businessman and leader in the community, Fred Glynn is self-motivated with a record of achieving sales quota over 90% of the time, even during downturns in the economy.
 Prior to his position in the council, he has built two companies from scratch that became growing and profitable businesses, as well as built new business and drove established brands into market leadership.
 He has also shown excellent organizational skills balancing a successful sales career with political activity that established name recognition that became helpful in prospecting for clients.

 As a leader practicing fiscal conservatism, Hamilton City councilman Fred Glynn believes in prioritizing people first.
 He applies his finance and business expertise in preparing county budgets, tax rates, salaries, and approving requested appropriations.
 Fred has also opposed increasing taxes, because he knows that there are less burdensome ways to fund the needs of the community.
 As a councilman with over six years of experience, he has always worked toward low taxes, reduced government spending, and minimal government debt that will ease the burden of the people.